Submitty/submitty.github.io/_docs/student/testing_networks.md

 ```
 docker network create --driver bridge network_name
 ```
-Where you can specify their own network_name
+Where you can specify your own network_name.

 Then, you can connect your containers to the network as follows:
 ```